Planning AI Use in Your Course

 Step 1: Consider Your Discipline

-From the humanities to the sciences, generative AI is having an impact and it will continue to do so in the future.
-Every discipline is or will be grappling with what tasks AI can assist with, what tasks should still be performed by humans, and the ethical and practical implications involved.
-In addition, some academic departments, schools, or colleges have developed their own approaches to generative AI in teaching and learning that are specific to their needs.
+From the humanities to the sciences, every discipline is grappling with what tasks AI can assist with, what tasks should still be performed by humans, and the ethical and practical implications involved.
+A growing number of academic departments, and schools/colleges are developing their own approaches to generative AI in teaching and learning that are specific to their needs.

 How is AI impacting your discipline?
 (Consider both the pros and cons.)